 A mesmerizing reserve of virgin forests and some of the rarest species in India, Namdapha National Park is a gem for any wildlife and nature lover.
-The third largest national park in the country, area-wise, Namdapha National Park is a natural treasure situated in the far eastern corner of the country in the state of Arunachal Pradesh.
-With its altitude varying from 200 meters to 4500 meters, the National Park is a hot bed of rare and endangered animal and plant species with one of the most vibrant bio-diversities in the country.
+The third largest national park in the country, area-wise, Namdapha National Park is located in Arunachal Pradesh.
+With its altitude varying between 200 meters to 4500 meters, the National Park is a haven of rare and endangered animal and plant species with one of the most vibrant bio-diversities in the country.
 It is here that you can spot species such as Snow Leopard, Clouded Leopard, Leopard, and Tiger.
 Namdapha National Park is located at a mere distance of 160 km from the capital of Assam, i.e. Dibrugarh and is well-connected by a network of roads up till Miao, which is its getaway.

 Air: Nearest airport is at Dibrugarh which is 182 km from Namdapha National Park and can be reached by hailing a cab or taking state bus.